csound/meetup/index.md

 We are planning on having 3-4 talks, of about 10-15 minutes each - for an hour long meetup.

-Please send the proposals to [Edith](mailto:finartcialist at gmail) or find us on Slack if you have any question.
+Please send the proposals to <finartcialist at gmail> or find us on Slack if you have any question.

 Thank you for your interest - and thanks to Steven Yi for helping me give shape to this idea.